walker84837/chromasampler/README.md

 Feel free to use, contribute, or provide feedback.
 If you are interested in becoming a maintainer, please get in touch.

-Where the project is dual-licensed under a public domain license or licenses like the MIT, I'm choosing the public domain licenses.
-I'll give attribution to every external dependency (or code) used in this repository:
+In the event that a library is dual licensed under a public domain or MIT-style licence, my preferred choice is the public domain licence.
+Furthermore, it is my responsibility to ensure that any external dependencies or snippets of code used in this repository are properly attributed in accordance with the relevant licence terms.

   - [parg](https://github.com/jibsen/parg): MIT-0
   - [stb](https://github.com/nothings/stb): Unlicense OR MIT